Nearby cycles and semipositivity in positive characteristic: Local freeness

+\begin{Remark} Theorem \ref{log-freeness} implies that all the sheaves $E_i$ and $V_i$ appearing in the canonical Higgs-de Rham sequence of a system of logarithmic Hodge sheaves, which satisfies the equivalent conditions of Theorem \ref{log-freeness} and has a nilpotent Higgs field, are locally free.
+This follows also from the proof of Theorem \ref{log-freeness} (see Claim \ref{stable-Higgs-de-Rham-sequence}). \end{Remark}

 \begin{Remark} In proof of \cite[Lemma 4.4]{Ar} and \cite[Lemma 4.5]{Ar} (needed for \cite[Theorem 3]{Ar}) the author implicitly uses that $B(E,\theta)$ is locally free if $(E,\theta)$ is locally free.
 More precisely, he applies \cite[Lemma 4.3]{Ar} to $B(E,\theta)$ and this fails if $B(E,\theta)$ is not locally free.
 It is easy to find examples for which $(E,\theta)$ is semistable, $E$ is locally free but $B(E,\theta)$ is not even reflexive.
-In particular, in both \cite[Lemma 4.4]{Ar} and \cite[Lemma 4.5]{Ar} one needs to assume that $(E,\theta)$ is semistable with vanishing Chern classes and then use our Corollary \ref{log-freeness2}.
+In particular, in both \cite[Lemma 4.4]{Ar} and \cite[Lemma 4.5]{Ar} one needs to assume that $(E,\theta)$ is semistable with vanishing Chern classes and then use our Theorem \ref{log-freeness} (see the above remark).

-Note also that at the time of writing \cite{Ar}, Corollary \ref{log-freeness2} was not claimed in the logarithmic case that was used there.
-In the logarithmic case, even if $k=\bar \FF_p$ and one has vanishing of all Chern classes, the method of proof of \cite[Proposition 3.12]{LSZ} does not apply. \end{Remark}
+Note also that at the time of writing \cite{Ar}, Theorem \ref{log-freeness} was not claimed in the logarithmic case that was used there.
+In the logarithmic case, even if $k=\bar \FF_p$ and one has vanishing of all Chern classes, the method of proof of local freeness from \cite[Proposition 3.12]{LSZ} does not apply. \end{Remark}